 But, with the advancement in technology, there’s a range of apps available for both desktop and mobile devices to create your very own glitch art.

-Let’s take a closer look at what glitch art is and how to use it for your next photography project.
+So whether you’re into the cyberpunk aesthetic or just want to play around with a new effect, let’s take a closer look at what glitch art is and how to use it for your next photography project.

 What Is A Glitch Effect?